Syncop8/Agile88/_docs/how-we-work-agile-ninjas.md

 We We Work - For Agile Project Experts (Ninjas)
 ==========================

+1. Sign up for a FREE consultant account on Agile88
+------------------------------------------------

+Sign up for a FREE consultant account on Agile 88.

 [Apply here] (apply.html) to become a consultant on Agile88.
 We are home to only the very best in agile project delivery talent.
 Please allow up to 48 hours for us to review your application.

-1. Sign up for a FREE consultant account on Agile88
-------------------------------------------------

-Sign up for a FREE consultant account on Agile 88.

-Although we happen to work as IT consultants, there is nothing in our model that is specific to the IT consulting business.

 2. Create your profile
 ---------------------------